 Go on a trip

-Jervis Bay Wild offers a 1.5-hour excursion to meet dolphins for $25 (departures at 10:30 a.m. and 1 p.m.).
-You can also go whale watching for 2 hours for $45.
+Jervis Bay Wild offers a 1.5-hour excursion to meet dolphins from $25 (departures at 10:30 a.m. and 1 p.m.).
+You can also go whale watching for 2 hours for approximately $50.
 These excursions are only available from mid-May to mid-November during the whale migration season (identical departure times).

 Where to sleep?